Types of Legal Opportunities

 Careers

-Start your legal career at the Legal Aid Foundation of Los Angeles, one of the largest public interest law firms, providing services to more than 100,000 people living in poverty each year.
+Start your legal career at the Legal Aid Foundation of Los Angeles, one of the largest public interest law firms, benefiting more than 100,000 people living in poverty each year.

-The leadership of LAFLA is committed to a work culture of zealous advocacy, respect, diversity and inclusion, client-oriented defense, access to justice, and excellent representation.
+LAFLA is committed to a work culture of zealous advocacy, respect, client-oriented defense, access to justice, and excellent representation.